 The Wolfmother and Editors show in Cape Town was the first show I’ve shot in South Africa.
-It was good experience and fun to see the dynamic of both bands on stage.
+It was a good experience and fun to see the dynamic of both bands on stage.

-So far, the only band I’ve shot twice is Enter Shikari and on each occasion it’s been an absolute pleasure, but also a big challenge.
+So far, the only band I’ve shot twice is Enter Shikari and on each occasion, it’s been an absolute pleasure, but also a big challenge.
 The band simply doesn’t stand still.